-Gas v electric heater: Which is best?
+Gas Heater vs Electric Heater: Which is best?

-Gas heater vs Electric Heater: Which is best?
+Gas heater vs electric heater: Which is best?

 Fact Checked Fact Checked

-When winter hits, all you want is comfort and warmth, so when it comes to deciding which heater is the best for your home, you can run into some obstacles around which to choose.
+When winter hits, all you want is comfort and warmth.
+So when it comes to deciding which heater is the best for your home, you can run into some obstacles around which to choose.
 Gas and electric heaters are two of the most common types of heaters used in homes but how do they match up against one another?
-This guide breaks down everything you need to know about gas and electric heaters.

 What is a gas heater?